-The Chairman of the Board leads the annual review of the Board's effectiveness, and that of its Committees and individual Directors, with the support of the Nomination and Governance Committee, which he also chairs.
+The Chairman leads the annual review of the Board's effectiveness, and that of its Committees and individual Directors, with the support of the Nomination and Governance Committee, which he also chairs.
 The annual evaluation of the Board is facilitated externally at least once every three years.

-The annual review of the Board's performance in 2018 was facilitated externally by Egon Zehnder, an external board review specialist, between August 2018 and January 2019.
-The review was commissioned by the Chairman, assisted by the Company Secretary and overseen by the Nomination and Governance Committee.
+The Nomination and Governance Committee recommended that the annual review of the Board's performance in 2019 should be facilitated internally by the Company Secretary.
+The review was overseen by the Nomination and Governance Committee.